jamalihassan0307/gradient_containers_plus/README.md

 ## Overview

 A Flutter package that provides beautiful and customizable gradient container templates for your Flutter applications.
 This package offers pre-designed container widgets with various gradient styles, shadows, and rounded corners to enhance your app's visual appeal.
+Now with advanced features like animated color changes, rotating gradient borders, ambient light effects, and interactive containers!
+Each section includes animated GIF demos so you can see the effects in action at a glance.

 ## Installation